pwbriggs/music-assistant.github.io/docs/integration/voice.md

 Listen to album Jagged Little Pill in the study
 Listen to the album Greatest Hits by the artist James Taylor in the kitchen Play track New Year's Day in the bedroom
-Play the song A Hard Day's Night by Billy Joel in the bedroom Listen to the playlist Classic Rock in the study Listen to the radio station BBC Radio 1 in the bedroom
+Play track New Year's Day in the bedroom using radio mode Play the song A Hard Day's Night by Billy Joel in the bedroom Listen to the playlist Classic Rock in the study Listen to the radio station BBC Radio 1 in the bedroom